 This fruit stand specializes in rare and exotic fruits (though you’ll find your traditional favorites here too).
 We tried Guanabana for the first time and LOVED it — it tastes like pineapple cotton candy (and it is said to be a cancer fighter)!

 The boys picked out mangos, baby bananas, miracle fruit (so much fun!) and a coconut of course.
 They drilled a hole so we could drink the juice, and then they cracked it open for us.

 The big draw to Robert is Here are the smoothies and milkshakes….you’ll stand in line, but it is worth it.
 All it is is fruit and ice (smoothie) or fruit and mile (milkshake.)
 They also have guarapo!

-We like Bill Baggs Cape is because, even though it was Spring Break in Miami during our visit (ie large crowds) there were very few people here.
+We like Bill Baggs Cape because even though it was Spring Break in Miami during our visit (ie large crowds), there were very few people here.

 The locals gather here to walk, jog, and hang out.
 We also enjoyed “sightseeing” near Smith and Wollensky, the upscale steakhouse at the park.
 It was a little too fancy for a stop with our kids, but the boys enjoyed playing Frisbee nearby so we could see the cars pulling up…so many Corvettes, Lamborghinis, Porsches….even a Rolls Royce.

 We also did a photo shoot with Flytographer while we were here, which was a great way to remember our vacation.
 We’ve done this at a few fun destinations before, but especially loved the backdrop here!
 Use my link here to get $25 off your shoot, if you want to try it!

 Read More: 17 BEST FLORIDA BEACHES FOR FAMILIES TO RELAX AND UNWIND